coderofsalvation/personality-insights/getting-started.md

 ## Step 2: Send plain text and receive basic JSON output
 {: #example1}

-The first example passes the plain text file `profile.txt` to the `profile` method and implicitly requests the default JSON response.
+The first example passes the plain text file `profile.txt` to the `POST /v3/profile` method and implicitly requests the default JSON response.

 1. Download the sample file <a target="_blank" href="https://watson-developer-cloud.github.io/doc-tutorial-downloads/personality-insights/profile.txt" download="profile.txt">profile.txt <img src="../../icons/launch-glyph.svg" alt="External link icon" title="External link icon" class="style-scope doc-content"></a>.
-1. Issue the following command to send the file to the `profile` method and request the default JSON response.
+1. Issue the following command to send the file to the `/v3/profile` method and request the default JSON response.
 The `charset` parameter included with the `Content-Type` header specifies the character encoding of the input text.
     -   Replace `{username}` and `{password}` with your service credentials from the previous step.
     -   Modify `{path_to_file}` to specify the location of the `profile.txt` file.